actions/runner-container-hooks/docs/adrs/0034-build-docker-with-kaniko.md

 # Background

 [Building Dockerfiles in k8s using Kaniko](https://github.com/actions/runner-container-hooks/issues/23) has been on the radar since the beginning of container hooks.
-Currently, it is only possible in ARC using a [dind/docker-in-docker](https://github.com/actions-runner-controller/actions-runner-controller/blob/master/runner/actions-runner-dind.dockerfile) sidecar container.
+Currently, this is possible in ARC using a [dind/docker-in-docker](https://github.com/actions-runner-controller/actions-runner-controller/blob/master/runner/actions-runner-dind.dockerfile) sidecar container.
-This container needs to be launched using `--privileged`, which presents a security vulnerability.
+This container needs to be launched using `--privileged`, which presents a security concern.

 As an alternative tool, a container running [Kaniko](https://github.com/GoogleContainerTools/kaniko) can be used to build these files instead.
 Kaniko doesn't need to be `--privileged`.